 It has led to a territorial battle with industries locating outside city limits to reduce their tax burden while fueling a growing competition between ULBs and PRIs to retain industrial estates as they contribute to local revenues.
 A common strategy to achieve this in Maharashtra is to expand town boundaries.
 In 1992, Solapur expanded its limits by 145 sq. km. ensuring that the Akkalkot estate would fall within the expanded limits.
-In Ratnagiri a proposal to expand limits has been pending due to opposition from the Gram Panchayat .
+In Ratnagiri a proposal to expand limits has been pending due to opposition from the surrounding Gram Panchayats, namely Mirjol and Nachne .
+If the proposal is passed, again at the discretion of the state government, then the MIDC estate would also be within the city limits and under the control of the urban local body.
+Outside Ratnagiri, Gram Panchayats like Shirgaon, Nachane are earning handsome revenue from MIDC, as well as from real estate sector, hence, they fear loss of autonomy and loss of income with limit expansion.
+However, residents of these GPs as well as other GPs confess, that GPs do not have the capacity to handle the mounting pressure to provide infrastructure and services to the rapidly growing population, and that unplanned constructions have disturbed the ecological as well as social equilibrium of the villages.
+There is no leadership, which will facilitate the process of consensus building between the ULB and the surrounding villages and help then arrive at a win-win situation, while, there are no processes, which lay down guidelines to do this.
+Ratnagiri MIDC is silent on this, and again, there are no processes, which will enable the dialogue between the ULB and the MIDC.

-If they are absorbed within the town, industrialists complain that they face problems of poor maintenance and low quality services.
+If they are absorbed within the town, industrialists complain that they face problems of poor maintenance and low quality services as municipal finances, particularly in small and medium towns, are insufficient for improving basic services.
 Industries in the Akkalkot estate have been buying water from tankers since provision from the Corporation isn’t sufficient.
 A local MIDC official explained this by saying that these estate areas have few residents so corporators have less interest in catering to them.
 As a result, industrialists are pressing for the creation of independent township authorities that would bypass the ULB.
 In 2000, the first proposal for 12 industrial townships was introduced.
 As on April 2013, 162 industrial areas have been proposed as industrial townships, revealed a MIDC official.

 The original intention behind developing MIDC estates on the peripheries of towns/cities was due to affordability of land, lower taxes, and proximity to municipal workers and facilities.
 MIDC officials themselves are not in favour of their estates falling within cities since this implies that the ULB takes charge of governing the estate and this would considerably erode their authority.
 Yet they also acknowledge that this policy actively discourages industrial activity within the ULB, thereby reducing its revenue base.
-In this contextdiscussion on the way forward, particularly developing a concrete strategy for strengthening economic activity that benefits the town is imperative.
+The establishment of the fish industrial estate within the city limits of Ratnagiri is a positive example in this respect.
+In this context, discussion on the way forward, particularly developing a concrete strategy for strengthening economic activity that benefits the town is imperative.
 Importantly, our case studies reveal that ULBs and PRIs need to be involved in this process both to better address what kinds of roles and capacities we can envisage as well as how to minimize conflicts and disconnects between them.

 Centralised and compartmentalized industrial policy means that specific industrial activities and potential of towns/regions are not nurtured